Everything you need to know about whale watching in Hervey Bay

 - The average humpback lifespan is believed to be 30-40 years

-- Whales cruise along humpback highway at a speed between 5-15km per hour
+- Whales cruise along humpback highway at a speed of 5-15km per hour

 - Humpback whales don’t have teeth, they have baleen plates for chomping plankton